nygeog/beh_public/meetings/readme.md

 ##2015-11-10
+Look into price for running NETS in the cloud AWS or OpenCloud.

+Luchsinger:

+* 4 small projects, geocoded and metrics.
+* 5 weeks worth of salary support.
+* Spreadsheet w/ subset of Time Estimate work plan.

+NYC DOH or is it DOE has geocoded prenatal address.
+To Census Layer.

 ###DOH-GPS
 * Wrapped up GPS Points processing, sent Andrew draft data dictionary for review.
 	* Please review this data dictionary: